Knowledge Hub

 1. Goodwill

+The claimant must have goodwill attached to their goods or services in the minds of the relevant purchasing public.
 Goodwill has been described as 'the benefit and advantage of the good name, reputation, and connection of a business.
 It is the attractive force which brings in custom'.
-Goodwill is personal property which has value.
-Everyone doing business with customers in this country has goodwill, but beware – a business without customers in the UK will not usually be able to sue for passing off.

-• Colour (for example, the purple packaging of Cadbury chocolate).
+• The colour it uses, for example, the purple packaging of Cadbury chocolate.

-The length of time required to build up goodwill depends on the circumstances of each case.
+The length of time required to build up goodwill depends on the circumstances.
 A motor manufacturer launching a new model might spend so much on advertising that the model’s name is recognised as soon as the car hits the market.

-Goodwill may also be limited to a particular area, and the claimant must also prove that the other side’s act has taken place within the geographical limits of its goodwill.
+Goodwill may also be limited to a particular area, in which case the claimant must prove that the other side’s acts have taken place within the geographical limits of its goodwill.

 2. Misrepresentation